Littoral zone: In freshwater ecosystems

 In freshwater situations, the littoral zone is the nearshore habitat where photosynthetically active radiation penetrates to the lake bottom in sufficient quantities to support photosynthesis.
 Sometimes other definitions are used.
 For example, the Minnesota Department of Natural Resources defines littoral as that portion of the lake that is less than 15 feet in depth.
 Such fixed-depth definitions often do not accurately represent the true ecological zonation, but are sometimes used because they are simple measurements to make bathymetric maps or when there are no measurements of light penetration.
 The littoral zone comprises an estimated 78% of Earth's total lake area.

 The littoral zone may form a narrow or broad fringing wetland, with extensive areas of aquatic plants sorted by their tolerance to different water depths.
 Typically, four zones are recognized, from higher to lower on the shore: wooded wetland, wet meadow, marsh and aquatic vegetation.
-The relative areas of these four types depends not only on the profile of the shoreline, but upon past water levels.
+The relative areas of these four types depend not only on the profile of the shoreline, but upon past water levels.
 The area of wet meadow is particularly dependent upon past water levels; in general, the area of wet meadows along lakes and rivers increases with natural water level fluctuations.
 Many of the animals in lakes and rivers are dependent upon the wetlands of littoral zones, since the rooted plants provide habitat and food.
 Hence, a large and productive littoral zone is considered an important characteristic of a healthy lake or river.